This post includes affiliate links.

 This crochet tutorial will teach you how to crochet ribbing on hats easily and quickly using this photo and video tutorial specific for

-After getting so many messages about how to crochet the perfect ribbing on hats for Bottom-Up Beanies, I felt like I needed to create a tutorial to make it easier for everyone.
-Crocheting bottom-up hats can be frustrating for some crocheters as the ribbing will stretch out very fast and so most do not know how to compensate for that.
+After getting so many messages about how to crochet the perfect ribbing on hats for bottom-up beanies, I felt like I needed to create a tutorial to make it easier for everyone.
+Crocheting bottom-up hats can be frustrating for some crocheters as the ribbing will stretch out quickly and so most do not know how to compensate for that.

 Don’t worry, I am here to help.
 I will provide you with the way I crochet all my bottom up hats and how I crochet the ribbing on hats for any head size I am making the hats for.

 But there is one very important reference table I need to show you that is extremely c

 This reference table will provide you with one specific, but estimated, measurement you will need for ribbing on hats.
 And that is the head circumference.
 I shared this table in my Perfect Hat and Beanie Tutorial where you can learn to crochet any hat you wish.

 When you crochet ribbing for hats, you will need to make sure that you pin your “slightly” stretched ribbing, when it is not a circle yet, so you can measure it out.
 I go into a lot of detail about this in the video below.
 But stretching it first, will allow you to get a more accurate measurement for the ribbing.
 Please remember, that ribbing always stretches out when you wear the hat for awhile.

 A great way to prevent too much stretching of the ribbing is to make it folded over.
 In that case you would crochet the ribbing taller (about double than a non-folded ribbing), because double the layer of ribbing stretches less.